dsagman/picat/picat.md

 - printf is your friend or print([])

 - #= domain variable
-- predicate vs function
 - => versus =
 - when to use a comma (and not to)
 - type error string/int
 - accumulator for base case
 - length is not a constraint, but sum [1: X in …] is
-- no lambda but neat trick: call (or apply) using a function name in a variable. or list item! - dynamic dispatch

 - $ means literal
 - =>? opposite of prolog !, but we also have ! (!)
 - cond not really in the manual